ikanel/PolycomChromeCaller/README.md

 # PolycomChromeCaller
 Select a phone number on the webpage and place a call on your polycom phone.

-A convenient Polycom phone integration: Select a number on a webpage and call from your Polycom phone.
+A convenient Google Chrome Extension for the Polycom phone integration: Select a number on a webpage and call from your Polycom phone.
 Prior to using this extension, you have to enable the push app on your phone.
 To do so - login into your Polycom Web Configuration Utility.
 Just type the phone IP address in your browser.
 The default admin password for the utility is 456.
 Go to the settings/applications/push, enable all push messages, specify username and password.
 Tested on Polycom soundpoint 450 but should work with other Polycom phones as well.